-With few exceptions (determined by local Tournament Directors), Florida USSSA Girls Fastpitch will abide by the rules and by-laws governed by the 2013 USSSA Rulebook.
+With few exceptions (determined by local Tournament Directors), Florida USSSA Girls Fastpitch will abide by the rules and by-laws governed by the 2015 USSSA Rulebook.
 The on-line rulebook supersedes any printed edition.
-Changes in the 2013 Edition Playing Rules are here.

 Below is a list of possible exceptions (determined by local Tournament Directors).
 This is for local Florida tournament play only, including State Championships.
 These rules do NOT apply when competing in any of the USSSA World Series events.